Best daily deals

 Price: $6.99

 Levelhead is an outstanding platformer and one of the best Android tablet games.
-The base game features over 90 levels with smooth gameplay and some extra features if you want to speed run the game.
-However, the game’s hallmark feature is the ability to design and upload your own levels similar to Mario Maker.
+The base game features over 90 levels with smooth gameplay and extra features to speed-run the game.
+However, the game’s hallmark feature is the ability to design and upload your stories, similar to Mario Maker.
 You can also download other people’s levels and play them.
-A tablet gives you more space for editing levels so it’s actually a decent way to play the game.
+A tablet gives you more space for editing levels, so it’s a decent way to play the game.
 The game is free with Google Play Pass and is also available on iOS, PC, and Nintendo Switch with full cross-save capabilities.
-The developer’s other title, Crashlands, is another great tablet game.
+The developer’s other title, Crashlands, is another excellent tablet game.

 Minecraft